Golovkin should get an early night on his return to the ring, says HattonCommercial Content | 21+ | T&Cs Apply

 Gennady Golovkin’s status as a great champion will be judged by the way he comes back from the first defeat of his professional career, according to former double world champion Ricky Hatton.

-Golovkin, the former world middleweight champion, faces the unbeaten Steve Rolls in New York on Saturday, his first fight since he lost a controversial decision in his rematch against Saul “Canelo” Alvarez for his old titles in Las Vegas in September.
+Golovkin, the former world middleweight champion, faces the unbeaten Steve Rolls in New York on Saturday, his first fight since he lost a controversial decision in his rematch against Saul “Canelo” Alvarez for his old titles in Las Vegas in September where Nevada online sports betting is on the rise.

 “Any great champion is always judged on how they come back from that defeat,” Hatton, the former world super-lightweight and welterweight champion, said exclusively to US Bookies.